zachMitchell/programmingNotes/bash/interestingPrograms.md

 `fdisk -l` - lists your disks regardless if they're mounted or not.

+## dd & pv

+`dd` & `pv` are must-knows - they are used frequently to clone information, whether that be a disk image to a usb, or a drive to another drive. `pv` specifically views how much data has gone in & out of it, while dd does most of the heavy lifting

 ## update-rc.d

 A debian/ubuntu command that manages a service at startup.
 When searching for this command I wanted to disable world community grid in order to fire it up at will